The time is right to see The Play That Goes Wrong, Broadway’s funniest and longest-running play!

 For performances through October 31, 2021*:

 • MASKS REQUIRED: All guests must wear a properly fitting mask over the nose and mouth in the theatre except when eating or drinking in designated areas. • VACCINATIONS REQUIRED: All guests must be fully vaccinated to enter the theatre and must present digital or physical proof at the door. • Children under 12 and people with a medical condition or closely held religious belief that prevents vaccination may show proof of a negative COVID-19 test. • PHOTO ID: Guests ages 18 and older must present a valid government-issued photo ID.
-Guests under 18 may also show a school photo ID.
+Guests under 18 may also show a school ID, birth certificate or social security card (Photo is not required).
 Guests under 12 must be accompanied by an adult who meets the above requirements. • Guests who do not comply with these policies will be denied entry or asked to leave the theatre.

 I thought the play was hysterical!
 It will have you laughing until you cry!
 The cast was so talented.
 You never knew what was going to happen next.
 It was so entertaining.
 I hadn't laughed that hard in a long time!